 I’ve written this post assuming someone who had already read the foundational books for GS Prelims.
 If you haven’t read them as yet, you should first read my post on GS Prelims.
 At the end of this article, I embedded download links to my complete GS notes and answer copies.
 There I had marked two particular answer booklets that accurately represent my writing style in Mains.
 I hope aspirants who are struggling with answer writing find them useful.
-I had also written previously about my UPSC journey here, and on how to prepare for the Essay in this post.
+I had also written previously about the Essay preparation and Essay writing.

 As you start reading the books I mention here for GS mains, please keep the following points in mind:

 - Along with these books, get a printout of the syllabus and read it carefully.
 Your final aim must be: for each topic mentioned in the syllabus, you should have enough content to write a 250-word answer.

 - Go through the past five years’ question papers to understand the breadth and depth of questions UPSC usually asks.
 It’ll give you a good perspective of what’s important and what’s not.

 - Use the internet extensively, especially for topics like Science and Tech.
 Your target must be to gain knowledge, be it through books or through the internet.

 - For all subjects, you have to superimpose current affairs over it, especially for GS-2 and GS-3.
 For both these papers, current affairs form the nucleus.
 You will inevitably do a lot of reading on the internet, so use Evernote to organise and highlight content like this.

 - Give adequate time for revision.
 Without it, you will not be able to recollect whatever you may have read.
 So please dedicate enough time to it, whether you are giving a mock test or the actual exam.